A survey on the growth rate inequality for sphere endomorphisms: C1 scenario

-Although the growth rate inequality (\ref{tasa}) is topological in nature, its historical roots lie within differentiable dynamics.
-To borrow the precise cadence of the original work, below is the first sentence in \cite{ps}:\\
+Although the growth rate inequality \eqref{tasa} is topological in nature, its historical roots lie within differentiable dynamics.
+To borrow the precise cadence of the original work, below is the first sentence in \cite{ps}:

-``The relationship between the long term dynamics of an endomorphism of a manifold and its long term effect on the algebraic topology of the manifold can depend on the smoothness of the endomorphism.''\\
+``The relationship between the long term dynamics of an endomorphism of a manifold and its long term effect on the algebraic topology of the manifold can depend on the smoothness of the endomorphism.''

-We have already seen that if $f$ is a continuous map, the inequality (\ref{tasa}) may not hold.
-On the other hand, if $f$ is a rational map, then the inequality holds (see Proposition 1 of \cite{s}).
+We have already seen that if $f$ is a continuous map, the inequality \eqref{tasa} may not hold (i.e. $f$ may not have the rate).
+On the other hand, if $f$ is a rational map, then it has the rate (see \cite[Proposition 1]{s}).
 From \cite{ss} it follows that if $f$ is $C^1$, then it must have infinitely many distinct periodic points, but their growth rate remains unknown.
-Of course this rises the question as to whether certain regularity will imply that inequality (\ref{tasa}) holds.
+Of course this raises the question as to whether certain regularity will imply that the map has the rate.
 This is not the focus of the present paper.
-Nonetheless, we present in this section a very brief overview of the results regarding differentiable maps.\\
+Nonetheless, we present in this section a very brief overview of the results regarding differentiable maps.